 The Brooks Ravenna 10 is a lightweight stability shoe perfect for runners who need just a touch of support to correct mild overpronation.
 With these running shoes, you’ll get a modest amount of cushioning and support in an agile and springy design.

 The shoe’s blown rubber outsole is simple but effective.
 Its main draw is that it’s practically indestructible.
 The upper is stitched together in spots – so it’s tad heavier than the newest model and not as sleek-looking.

 - Plastic components on the side may scratch and discolor

-The Saucony Guide 10 are discontinued, but they have a great feature set that includes a flexible sole and springy cushioning that’s ideal for flatfooted people.
+The Saucony Guide has a great feature set that includes a flexible sole and springy cushioning that’s ideal for runners with low to flat arches.
 Though the shoe is a bit heavier than other running shoes, it’s still very springy thanks to the PWRRUN cushioning.

-The Asics Nimbus 19 is great for neutral runners thanks to its foam sole technology.
+The Asics Nimbus 22 is great for neutral runners thanks to its gel foam.
 The midsole provides great springiness right in the food pad and great shock absorbance in the heel.
-This feature means that your heels will be less stressed.
-Your gait will also require less effort to maintain.
+Your foot will be cushioned and feel great in the plush ride.

-Finally, the Nimbus 19 uses a no-stitching design, which makes the shoes far more durable.
+The Nimbus 22 uses a no-stitching design, which makes the shoes far more durable and reduces weight.
 Additionally, the no-stitching design reduces points of blistering and irritation on your feet, so you’ll have more comfortable long runs and shearing during turning.

 - Good aesthetics